 Even if you speak excellent German, the lease may be filled with legal terms and complicated sentence structure, making it difficult to fully comprehend the contract.
 It might even contain pitfalls like annual rent increases.

-The good news is that there are several ways to find support expats can avoid these struggles and it’s possible to move to Germany without trouble and confusion.
+Fortunately, there are several ways expats can find support to avoid these struggles, and it’s possible to move to Germany without trouble and confusion.

 Relocation agencies in Germany

-Relocation agencies specialise in helping people move and are set up to relieve employees of the issues that occur when moving to a new country.
-They offer a wide range of services and provide aid in every aspect of your relocation – from visa struggles and work permits, to transport and finding housing.
+Relocation agencies specialise in helping people move and are set up to relieve expats of the issues that occur when moving to a new country.
+They offer a wide range of services and provide aid in every aspect of your relocation – from visa struggles and work permits to transport and finding housing.

-Relocating without any assistance and help can quickly evolve into a matter of frustration, confusion and surrender – so try to find as much information as possible in order to find a relocation agency that fits your personal needs the most.
+Relocating without any assistance and help can quickly evolve into a matter of frustration, confusion, and surrender – so try to find as much information as possible to find a relocation agency that fits your personal needs the most.

 DIY – get info from other expats in Germany

 Nonetheless, relocation agencies are costly.
-But it is possible to plan a cost-efficient relocation without one with the right advice from informative websites like expat blogs and forums that provide knowledge and ‘best-way solutions’ on how to manoeuver Germany’s bureaucracy jungle and deal with day to day business.
+But it is possible to plan a cost-efficient relocation without one with the right advice from informative websites like expat blogs and forums that provide knowledge and ‘best-way solutions’ to manoeuvre Germany’s bureaucratic jungle and deal with day-to-day business.

 Finding an apartment in Germany online

-The whole handling process is simplified, fast and convenient because it’s all handled online without charging any commission fees.
-They also cover legal matters and contractual issues, and have high standards of service – a good option if you want to feel at home when you’re away from home.
+The entire handling process is simplified, fast and convenient because it’s all handled online without charging any commission fees.
+They also cover legal matters and contractual issues, and have high service standards – a good option if you want to feel at home when you’re away from home.